Shamsul Alam (civil servant): Career

-In September 2021, a member of the Awami League information and research subcommittee, Shawkat Ali Patwari Tuhin, served a legal notice against Alam for comments about Prime Minister Sheikh Hasina while Alam was residing in the United States.
-The notice concerned a Facebook post by Alam alleging that money was smuggled out of the country using diplomatic pouches during one of Hasina's official trips to Europe.
+In September 2021, a member of the Awami League information and research subcommittee, Shawkat Ali Patwari Tuhin, served a legal notice against Alam over comments against Prime Minister Sheikh Hasina.
+At that time Alam was living in the United States.
+Alam had posted on Facebook money was smuggled outside the country using diplomatic pouches during Sheikh Hasina's official trip to Europe.